yashmjain/fenic/docs/index.md

 ## Support

-Join our community on [Discord](https://discord.gg/aAvsqRW3) where you can connect with other users, ask questions, and get help with your fenic projects.
+Join our community on [Discord](https://discord.gg/Enfa5Kgxtc) where you can connect with other users, ask questions, and get help with your fenic projects.
 Our community is always happy to welcome newcomers!

-If you find fenic useful, consider giving us a ⭐ at the top of this repository.
+If you find fenic useful, consider giving us a ⭐ at the top of [our repository](https://github.com/typedef-ai/fenic).
 Your support helps us grow and improve the framework for everyone!

 ## Contributing